 - Drainable internal water tank

 - Programmable options to set desired time and brew size

 - Can adjust the temperature within a 5-degree threshold of the factory default setting

 - Brew size settings are a little quirky

 - A few comments about chemical odor upon new receipt of unit

 - May only accept certain types of refillable K-cups

-So all of these things combined make the K155 pretty attractive for the money – stronger, more reliable, less need for refilling, and confirmation of all these qualities -keeping in mind that this is a commercial grade item too.
+So all of these things combined make the K155 pretty attractive for the money – stronger, more reliable, less need for refilling, and confirmation of all these qualities -The Keurig K155 is a little more expensive that most models due to its weight and keeping in mind that this is a commercial grade item too.